youjiaa/receipt-and-review-website/documentation.md

   2. react.js

 ### 11. User Interface
-  i.
-The user interface has been updated to improve the user experience
+  1. The user interface has been updated to improve the user experience

 ### 12. Deployment
   The website is hosted on: